Major incident declared as huge blaze engulfs London warehouse filled with fireworks and forces urgent evacuation

 Trending on GB News

-Around 100 firefighters have rushed to a huge blaze at a warehouse in London.
+A major incident has been declared as around 150 firefighters have rushed to tackle a huge blaze at a London warehouse suspected to be storing fireworks.

 Fire crews were called to tackle the flames on Bridge Road in Southall, west London, just before 9am.